“Sexual desire or sex drive is your level of interest

 In Low Sex Drive In Women: Symptoms & Causes – Overview the Mayo Clinic elaborate on:

-“Women’s sexual desires naturally fluctuate over the years.
-Highs and lows commonly coincide with the beginning or end of a relationship or with major life changes, such as pregnancy, menopause or illness.
-Some medications used for mood disorders also can cause low sex drive in women”.9
+“Women’s levels of sexual desire change over the years.
+It’s common for highs and lows to happen along with the start or end of a relationship.
+Or they can happen with major life changes such as pregnancy, menopause or illness.
+Some medicines used for conditions that affect mood also can cause low sex drive in women”.6

 Menopause